-Postgraduate Diploma Design for Visual Communication graduate Rajlaxmi Jain has designed a mental health toolkit for primary school children.
+Postgraduate Diploma Design for Visual Communication graduate Rajlaxmi Jain has won two Bronze Lions at Cannes Lions for a mental health toolkit for primary school children.

 The toolkit, named One Mindful Mind, includes five resources and was published June 21, 2018.
 The kit was well-received by the NeuroGen Brain and Spine Institute, a Mumbai hospital keen to develop the project further for use with autistic children.

 The project won two Bronze Lions for Health and Wellness at Cannes Lions International Festival of Creativity, a hugely prestigious international event for the creative communications and advertising industries.

 We caught up with Rajlaxmi to find out more about the toolkit, and how to can help diagnose and treat mental health in young children.

 Hi Rajlaxmi!
 How did the idea for One Mindful Mind come about?

 While researching my major project, I attended ‘Training in Digital Mental Health Apps for Children and Young People’ at Finchley Memorial Hospital, hosted by Community Matters.

 At the event, I met professional school counsellors, child psychologists, and Social Workers.
 The session began with some startling mental health statistics.
 We then brainstormed about the potential risks and benefits of current mental health apps.